Peru

 Driver met us at the airport, took a bus to the riverboat, took the river boat to the hotel

-Check into Inkaterra Reserva Amazonica, have lunch and go to cabana #2, on the river
+Check into Inkaterra Reserva Amazonica, have lunch and check into Cabana #2, on the river, with two hammocks

 Inkaterra Reserva Amazonica natural area, where you will discover the Amazon Basin.
 Chilax